 Dana Middle School's counseling department offers support to students through a variety of venues.
 We recognize that adolescence is often a turbulent time and we make every effort to ensure all students feel safe and healthy at school.
 Group and individual counseling is available through parent, teacher, administrator or self-referral with parent/guardian consent.
 Groups are offered in a variety of topics, including self-esteem, at-risk issues, anger management, divorce and social skills.
 Counseling groups are facilitated by counselor interns from Loyola Marymount University (LMU) and the University of Southern California (USC) under direct supervision of the counselors.
 Academic counseling is available to all students, but targets those who struggle.
+After school interventions in math and English/Language Arts are offered based on availability and staffing.
 The Dana administrative team coordinates anti-bullying and anti-sexual harassment curricula.
-Monthly character education lessons are coordinated by the counseling department and facilitated by POD teachers.
+Monthly character education lessons are coordinated by the counseling department and facilitated by TLC teachers.
 Character education lesson is tiered by grade level, having 6th grade students work important character traits, 7th grade students focus on goal-setting and organization, and 8th grade students complete a Getting Ready for High School booklet.